joubin-Zahiri/Developer-Salary-Prediction/README.md

 ## Dataset Description

-We use the public dataset from the 2024 Stack Overflow Developer Survey, which collected responses from over 65,000 developers worldwide ([survey.stackoverflow.co](https://survey.stackoverflow.co)).
+I use the public dataset from the 2024 Stack Overflow Developer Survey, which collected responses from over 65,000 developers worldwide ([survey.stackoverflow.co](https://survey.stackoverflow.co)).
 For this project, the data was filtered to focus on **U.S. respondents with valid salary data**.

 The dataset includes cleaned and encoded features representing developer roles, education level, years of experience, company size, and remote work status.
 For example, raw survey entries like `DevType`, `EdLevel`, `YearsCodePro`, and `OrgSize` were transformed into structured categories like `dev_type_grouped`, `ed_level_label`, `years_code_pro`, `org_size_label`, etc. The target variable is **annual compensation** (`ConvertedCompYearly`), standardized to USD.